Planning Tool · Not a Proposal

 The share link saves your selections so colleagues open the calculator with the same configuration you've set.

-Indicative planning estimate only — not a quote.
+Indicative planning estimate only — not a quote from any vendor.
 Professional services figures exclusive of VAT.
-AI platform licensing billed by Anthropic in USD; figures here converted at static rates.
+AI platform licensing benchmarked against Claude Enterprise pricing in USD; ChatGPT Enterprise and Google Workspace AI sit in a comparable range.
 Updated figures and live calculator at kowalah.com/resources/ai-program-calculator

 Indicative estimates based on typical programme parameters.
-Actual costs and timelines vary based on detailed scoping, organisational complexity, and specific delivery requirements.
+Actual costs and timelines vary based on detailed scoping, organisational complexity, and your choice of AI platform and delivery partner.
 Professional services figures are exclusive of VAT.
-AI platform licensing is billed directly by Anthropic in USD at base seat rates plus consumption — figures are indicative.
+AI platform licensing figures use Claude Enterprise pricing as a benchmark (base seats plus consumption, billed in USD); ChatGPT Enterprise and Google Workspace AI sit in a comparable range — get a real quote from each platform you shortlist.
 Managed services figures assume a post-programme ongoing retainer.
 Business case figures (Section 5) are illustrative ranges based on stated assumptions — not projections.
 Budget benchmarks referenced from: Wharton Human-AI Research & GBK Collective, Accountable Acceleration, October 2025.